bashleigh/typeorm-polymorphic/README.md

 ```

 Will automatically save the owner relationship.
 However this does depend on the user being an instanced UserEntity and not an object.

+## Possible use case

+It is possible to have multiple types for both parent + children however I've not tested this use case.